Want to get a retro Scotland shirt? Read on…

 There are over 20 Scotland shirts.
 They include the 1991-93 away shirt (above) with its unusual design that was worn by the likes of Pat Nevin, Stuart McCall and Ally McCoist as Scotland qualified top of their group for the 1992 European Championships.

 Scotland finished one point ahead of both Switzerland and Romania on 11 points to qualify for a European Championship for the first time, where they finished third in a tough group behind Holland and Germany.

 There is also the 1998-00 home shirt worn in the opening game of France 1998 against the former world champions Brazil which ended in a narrow 2-1 defeat.

-This is the last tournament the Scots have qualified for and again they went out in the group stages, losing to Brazil and Morocco and drawing against Norway.
+This retro football shirt was worn in the last tournament the Scots have qualified for and again they went out in the group stages, losing to Brazil and Morocco and drawing against Norway.